 Anti-seizure medications appear to interfere with the overactive transmission of pain signals sent from damaged nerves (neuropathy) or overly sensitized nerves, as in fibromyalgia.

 Some anti-seizure drugs work particularly well for certain conditions.
 Carbamazepine (Carbatrol, Tegretol, others) is widely prescribed for trigeminal neuralgia, a condition that can cause searing facial pain that feels like an electric shock.

 Newer anti-seizure drugs may have fewer side effects

-More recent research supports the use of the anticonvulsants gabapentin (Neurontin) or pregabalin (Lyrica) to help relieve pain caused by damaged nerves.
+Research supports the use of the anticonvulsants gabapentin (Gralise, Neurontin, Horizant) and pregabalin (Lyrica) to help relieve pain caused by damaged nerves.

 Because these drugs have few side effects and are usually well tolerated, they are often the first medications to try for neuropathic pain.
-You may experience side effects, such as drowsiness, dizziness, confusion or swelling in the feet and legs.
-These side effects are limited by starting with a low dosage and slowly increasing it.
+Most doctors will prescribe gabapentin first; if that doesn't work, they will try pregabalin.
+You may experience side effects, such as drowsiness, dizziness, confusion, or swelling in the feet and legs.
+These side effects are limited by starting with a low dose and slowly increasing it.

 - Phenytoin (Dilantin)